kupehtci/DOCUMENTATION/AWS/AWS - S3.md

 [^1]: URI or Uniform Resources Identifier [[CS - URI]]
 [^2]: HTTP and HTTPs Available headers [[HTTP - Header attributes]]
 [^3]: CloudFront is a content delivery network service in AWS used for caching content near to the end client [[AWS - CloudFront]]

+## Requester pays

+By default, the bucket owner pays for all the Amazon S3 storage, data transfer and replication costs but you can configure a general purpose S3 bucket as *Requester Pays* bucket.
+With *Requester Pays* buckets, the requester pays for the costs of the request and data download instead of the owner and the owner pays for the storage of the data.

+> If Requester Pays is enabled on a general purpose bucket, anonymous data retrieval is disabled and each requester needs to be identified with an IAM Identity.
+> When the requester assumes an AWS Identity and Access Management (IAM) role before making their request, the account to which the role belongs is charged for the request

+---

+[^1]: If objects have not been accessed in 30 days, are classified as Infrequent access.
+[^2]: IA stands for Infrequent Access